What Happens When a Show Is Cancelled Mid-Story?

 What actually happens to a story when the network pulls the plug?

-The Five-Season Plan
+The Multi-Season Plan

 Many showrunners map out their story across a specific number of seasons from the beginning.
 The OA was planned as five parts.
 Brit Marling and Zal Batmanglij knew exactly where the story was going — the dimensions OA would visit, the final confrontation with Hap, the meaning behind the movements.
 All of it was mapped.
-Netflix cancelled it after two seasons, and that five-season architecture became a permanent blueprint for a building that was never constructed.
+Netflix cancelled it after two seasons, and that multi-season architecture became a permanent blueprint for a building that was never constructed.

 When a show like The OA gets cancelled mid-plan, the loss isn't just the episodes we didn't get.
 It's the structure itself — the carefully laid groundwork that was designed to pay off years later.
 Season 1 planted seeds that wouldn't bloom until Season 4.
 Those seeds are buried forever.
+According to ScreenRant, David Fincher has stated that Mindhunter is effectively over despite never being formally cancelled, with the BTK killer storyline — which was to be the series' ultimate payoff — left permanently unresolved.

 The Abandoned Threads